 To summarize, a div tag creates a block-level element while a <span> tag wraps around an inline element.
 Despite their differences, both are used to group like elements for structural and/or styling purposes.

-span vs. div Examples
+span vs div Examples

-As shown in the above examples, div and span are useful for styling and structuring web pages.
+As you can see in the above examples, both div and span are useful for styling and structuring web pages.
 It's easy to assign id or class attributes to these elements and target them with CSS rules.
 You'll usually see span tags used to style inline content like a word in a line of text.

 The opposite of a generic element is a semantic element, one whose tags communicate the meaning of the element.
 Most HTML elements are semantic — <p>, <em>, <h1> to <h6>, and <button> are some examples you probably already know.

-Whenever you're considering a div or span to section off a part of your page, first consider whether there's a suitable semantic HTML element that you can use.
+Whenever you're considering a div or span to section off a part of your page, first consider whether there's a suitable semantic HTML element that you can use instead.
 HTML5 introduced several block-level div alternatives that are handy for common page regions, including <header>, <footer>, <nav>, and <main>.
 There are also semantic inline elements for text like <strong>, <em> (emphasis), <code>, and <q> (quote).

 div and span: Know the Difference

-Still, they both have their own specific purpose, and understanding the differences between them ensures that you're using each properly and only when necessary.
-Ultimately, this will save you a lot of confusion and scrapped code down the road.
+Still, they both have a specific purpose, and understanding the difference between span and dev ensures that you're using each properly and only when necessary.
+Ultimately, this will save you a lot of confusion and scrapped code later.

 Editor's note: This post was originally published in May 2021 and has been updated for comprehensiveness.